anubhavsharma515/rust-collaborative-text-editor/README.md

 ### Team Information
 **Team Members:**
-- **[Jesse Na]**
+- **Jesse Na**
-  - **Student Number:** [1005890788]
+  - **Student Number:** 1005890788
   - **Preferred Email Address:** [Partner's Email]

-- **Anubhav**
+- **Anubhav Sharma**
-  - **Student Number:** [1004541659]
+  - **Student Number:** 1004541659
-  - **Preferred Email Address:** [anubhav.sharma@mail.utoronto.ca]
+  - **Preferred Email Address:** anubhav.sharma@mail.utoronto.ca

 ---

 ## Motivation
 The motivation for our project stemmed from a noticeable gap in the Rust ecosystem: the lack of a lightweight, terminal-based collaborative markdown editor.
 While there are excellent standalone tools for editing markdown, very few integrate terminal-based editing with real-time collaboration.
 Our aim was to combine markdown editing functionality, file management, and collaboration features to deliver a versatile tool for developers and writers.

 The project was an exciting challenge to learn Rust and build a performant system, leveraging Rust's concurrency model and ecosystem libraries.
 It was also fun to explore how collaborative systems can work using WebSockets, all while filling a niche in the Rust ecosystem.

 ---